data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-dimensional-loading-from-the-persistent-staging-area.md

 Using the Persistent Staging Area as the source table for Presentation Layer updates in a 2-tiered approach offers several advantages:

-* **Decouples delta gathering from Data Mart ETL processes**
+* **Decouples delta gathering from Data Mart data logistics processes**.
-  Delta processes can run at different frequencies from Presentation Layer ETL processes because the Persistent Staging Area always holds the most recent data.
+  Delta processes can run at different frequencies from Presentation Layer data logistics processes because the Persistent Staging Area always holds the most recent data.
 This enables more frequent and independent staging.

-* **Single source for all loading types** (initial load, re-initialization, regular runs)
-  ETL can merge historical changes with the target Dimension, allowing a single template for all load types.
+* **Single source for all loading types** (initial load, re-initialization, regular runs). data logistics can merge historical changes with the target Dimension, allowing a single template for all load types.
 Load windows limit the Data Mart updates to changed records only.

-* **Enables full Presentation Layer reloads**
+* **Enables full Presentation Layer reloads**.
   For example, when changing an attribute from Type 1 to Type 2 with history backload, changing Fact table grain, or adding a new Dimension level.

 **Also known as:**

-* Data Staging
+* Data Staging.
-* Dimensional Loading
+* Dimensional Loading.

 ## Applicability